rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>data_0</tt> : T</dt>
-<dd>First of the input tensors.
+<dd>The first of the input tensors.
 Can be inplace.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>mean</tt> : T</dt>
-<dd>Output tensor.
+<dd>The output tensor.
 Same dimension as inputs.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Min"></a><a name="min">**Min**</a>

-  Element-wise min of each of the input tensors.
-The first input tensor can be used in-place as the output tensor, in which case the max will be done in place and results will be accumulated in input0.
+  Element-wise minimum of each of the input tensors.
+The first input tensor can be used in-place as the output tensor, in which case the maximum will be done in place and results will be accumulated in input0.
 All inputs and outputs must have the same shape and data type.